WolfMan12333/ACNR---Task-Quest1-recruitment/README.md

 can find in code of website and there's a password part admin'or'1'='1.
 You can check this by executing exploit.py script or solution.py script.

+The script have some additional libraries like: QR, webbrowser and maybe mechanize and requests(but for these two I'm not sure) so without it you will not execute this script.
+Another thing: you can use python below 3.x.x version.

 Today with first part of challenge you have new part with flag, after decrypting:
 //McKittrick leaderboard dot acnr dot se flag 09EbeMmIxhZetcAtMlghY9Pq